 Your paraprofessionals must have a bachelor’s degree in social work, psychology, juvenile justice or a related field.
 They can be CBRS workers, interns, family specialists, etc. We find that those who are the best fit are able to see beyond their focus on the kids, to what the parents need in all situations.
 Please see the Program Flow for a more detailed outline of services to be provided.

 We believe agencies with low turnover and those that compensate their SUTs at a higher rate have the greatest potential for long-term success.
 The high level of commitment and dedication that is needed to provide support (and 24/7 access) for some of the most difficult and challenging kids should, in our opinion, be generously compensated.

 In providing this new service, your agency will have a new income stream.
 We can talk with you individually about reimbursement codes that we have used in the past.
 Optum Idaho has also approved funding as part of their YES program as of January 1, 2020.
-You will find that just one family completing Family First (3-6 months) will cover your agency's start-up costs.
+You will find that just one family completing the HF Family Program (90-days) will cover your agency's start-up costs.